 1 Value-added is the amount, in basis points, by which the average annual gross composite return of each of our strategies has outperformed or underperformed its respective benchmark.
+See Forward-Looking Statements and Other Disclosures for further information on the benchmark indexes used.
+Value-added for periods less than one year is not annualized.
 The High Income strategy holds loans and other security types that are not included in its benchmark, which, at times, causes material differences in relative performance.
 The Credit Opportunities strategy is benchmark agnostic and has been compared to the 3-month LIBOR for reference purposes only.
-The Antero Peak and Antero Peak Hedge strategies' investments in initial public offerings (IPOs) made a material contribution to performance.
+The Antero Peak Hedge strategies' investments in initial public offerings (IPOs) made a material contribution to performance.
 IPO investments may contribute significantly to a small portfolio's return, an effect that will generally decrease as assets grow.
 IPO investments may be unavailable in the future.

-2 AUM for certain strategies include the following amounts for which Artisan Partners provides investment models to managed account sponsors (reported on a one-month lag): Artisan Sustainable Emerging Markets \$76 million.
+2 AUM for certain strategies include the following amounts for which Artisan Partners provides investment models to managed account sponsors (reported on a one-month lag): Artisan Sustainable Emerging Markets \$87 million.